Island hop between these extraordinary locations on an unforgettable 14-day adventure.

 Day 10: Cocos (Keeling) Islands

-On nearby Direction Island you'll find Cossies Beach, which, with its creamy white sands, palm-fringed edges and bright blue water, has been named the best beach in Australia.
-To get here, take the 30 minute ferry from West Island to Direction Island (Thursdays and Saturdays only) and orient yourself on the fascinating three kilometre (1.9 mile) walk around the island.
+On nearby Direction Island you'll find Cossies Beach, which, with its creamy white sands, palm-fringed edges and bright blue water, is one of the most beautiful beaches in Australia.
+To get here, take the 30-minute ferry from West Island to Direction Island (Thursdays and Saturdays only) and orient yourself on the fascinating three-kilometre (1.9-mile) walk around the island.
 You'll find plaques describing the island's history, including the sinking of SMS Emden, a German ship, during the Battle of Cocos in World War I. Cossies Beach is also home to one of the islands' best land-based drift snorkels, the Rip, in which you can drift above corals, giant trevally, turtles, parrot fish, reef sharks and more.
 Hire snorkelling gear and receive a detailed brief on snorkelling the Rip before you board the ferry, back at West Island's Visitor Centre, or wait until day 12 when you'll snorkel the Rip with a guide on your dive excursion.
-This afternoon, join the locals for the Thursday afternoon game on the nine hole golf course, the only golf course in the world located on an international runway.
+This afternoon, join the locals for the Thursday afternoon game on the nine-hole golf course, the only golf course in the world located on an international runway.
 Then enjoy dinner at Maxi's by the Sea.

 Day 11: Cocos (Keeling) Islands